Bruce Anstey: Supersport (Race 1)

-Anstey's 2015 campaign continued when he took a 2nd place behind the rejuvenated Hutchinson in the first of the Supersport races and followed this by finishing 9th in the Superstock.
+Anstey's 2015 campaign continued when he took a 2nd place behind Hutchinson in the first of the Supersport races and followed this by finishing 9th in the Superstock.

 TT Zero

 Riding for the Mugen Shinden team, Anstey then competed in the TT Zero, his second year competing in the class, taking his electrically powered machine to second place behind Mugen teammate, John McGuinness.

 Supersport (Race 2)

 In the second Supersport race of the week Anstey continued his run of podium positions, again finishing 2nd to Ian Hutchinson.

 Senior TT

 The Senior TT was red flagged midway through lap 2, following an incident involving Jamie Hamilton.
 A restart followed with the race reduced to 4 laps.
-Anstey concluded a highly satisfactory week's racing by taking 8th place in the restarted race.
+Anstey concluded the week's racing by taking 8th place in the restarted race.

 2015 TT results

 2016

 Remaining with Honda for 2016, it was announced that Anstey was to ride a Honda RC213V-S at the TT, specially prepared by the Valvoline Racing by Padgett's Motorcycles Team.
 Various adjustments had to be made to the machine in order for it to withstand six laps of the punishing 37.73 mile Snaefell Mountain Course with such parts as the wheels, the forks, the rear shocks, the brakes and the radiator guards all having to be specially made.

 Anstey was enjoying a reasonably successful qualifying week until he came off his Honda Fireblade, CBR1000RR Superbike at Keppel Gate during qualifying on Thursday 2 June, as a result of which he received various injuries.